backdrop-ops/press-kit/README.md

 The Project Name, Product Name, Logo and Wordmark are the sole and exclusive property of The Backdrop Project.
 They may not be used by any 3rd parties for any commercial or non-commercial purpose whatsoever without having gained prior permission from the Backdrop Project to do so.

 ## Mascot
 Drop, the Backdrop mascot, was originally designed by Marc Bovino.
 As the Drupal community has the Druplicon, so the Backdrop community has Drop.

-They are a small friendly dragon, of the type we lovingly refer to as a "lap dragon".
+Drop is a small friendly dragon, of the type we lovingly refer to as a "lap dragon".

 The name "Drop" was chosen for several reasons.